Saliha Dilaşub Sultan

-Saliha Dilaşub Sultan (آشوب سلطان; c.
-1627 - 4 December 1689), also known as Aşub Sultan or Aşube Sultan, was a consort of Ottoman Sultan Ibrahim and Valide Sultan to their son Suleiman II.
+Saliha Dilaşub Sultan (سلطان آشوب; died 4 December 1689), also known as Aşub Sultan or Aşube Sultan, was a consort of Ottoman sultan Ibrahim and the mother of Suleiman II.

-Origin
+Early life

-Saliha Dilaşub Sultan was of unknown origins.
-She came to the Ottoman Imperial Harem by the Ottoman slave trade.
+Saliha Dilaşub Sultan's birthplace, and the year when she entered the palace are uncertain.
+She is said to have been of Serbian origin, and to have been named "Katarina" or "Katrin" prior to her capture.
+She came to the Ottoman imperial harem via the Ottoman slave trade.

 Consort

-She became the first concubine of Ibrahim after his rise at the throne and on 15 April 1642, gave birth to her only certain son, Şehzade Suleiman (the future Suleiman II).
+She became the first concubine of Ibrahim after his rise at the throne.
+On 15 April 1642, she gave birth to her only son, Şehzade Suleiman (the future Suleiman II).